Thomas Jefferson quotes are often used to highlight a multitude of wide-ranging topics.

-Thomas Jefferson was a patriot, a President, and the principal author of the Declaration of Independence.
+As well they should.
+After all, he was a founding patriot, a President, and the principal author of the Declaration of Independence.
 But did you know that he was also a farmer, an avid gardener, a gourmet, and a “backyard provider”?

-Quotes by Thomas Jefferson are almost always pertinent, still today, and each one seems to gain deeper meaning each time I read it.
+Quotes by Thomas Jefferson can almost always add insight to the conversations of the day, and each one seems to gain deeper meaning each time I read it.

 Here are just a few of Jefferson’s well-known, and lesser known, words of wisdom: